 New to Event Planning?

 The Office of Student Activities and Leadership Development will be your primary resource when planning a student event.
-Everything from reserving your space to contracting your performer can be handled in our office.
+We can advise you on how to resevre space and who you need to talk to to get a contract.
 If, however, you have never planned an event on campus before, it can be a daunting task.

 The following are some general guidelines to use if you are planning an event on campus for the first time.
-As long as you plan well in advance and follow these steps, event planning at Wes can be an easy, fun and exciting experience.
+As long as you plan well in advance (minimum two weeks) and follow these steps, event planning at Wes can be an easy, fun and exciting experience.

 - What type of event are you planning?